ibm-cloud-docs/EventStreams/schema_registry.md

   ]
 }
 ```
-{: codeblock}

 Schema 1 and Schema 2 are distinct schemas and the registry stores them as separate schemas.
-This is because they cannot be used interchangeably, because they list the `author` and `title` fields in different orders.
+They cannot be used interchangeably, because they list the `author` and `title` fields in different orders.
 Data encoded with Schema 1 would not be decoded correctly if the decoding process used Schema 2.

 When using the SerDes to create the above new schema in the order Schema 1, Schema 2, and Schema 3, the result would be 2 new schema.
 Schema 1 and 2 are different whereas Schema 3 is the equivalent of Schema 2.